 Boots take up a lot of room in any closet.
 Who knew there was something that would help you stay organized?

-This boot butler will help you keep an uncluttered closet and prevent scuffs.
+This boot butler will help you keep an uncluttered clothes closet and prevent scuffs.

 I’m not like most people.
 I only have a couple of purses to pick from – but I do know that bags and backpacks can take up valuable space in closets.

-This simple hanger can keep your purses, scarves, and backpacks organized in one area.
+This simple hanger can keep your purses, scarves, and backpacks organized in one area of your clothes closet.